-Credit Risk.
-As of June 30, 2006, the corporation's investment in Abbey National NA LLC commercial paper was rated A-1+ by Standard and Poors and P-1 by Moody's.
-The corporation's investment in Morgan Stanley commercial paper was rated A-1 by Standard and Poors and P1 by Moody's.
-The Wells Fargo Advantage Treasury Plus Money Market is not a rated security, as the fund invests in short-term obligations issued by the U.S. Treasury and also invests in repurchase agreements and other instruments collateralized or secured by U.S. Treasury obligations.
-The weighted average maturity of the underlying investments in the Wells Fargo Advantage Treasury Plus Money Market is six days.
-The U.S. Treasury does not directly or indirectly insure or guarantee the performance of the fund.
+As of June 30, 2009, the corporation's investment in FCAR Owner Trust commercial paper, was rated A-1+ by Standard and Poors and P-1 by Moody's.
+The corporation's investment in HSBC Finance Corp. commercial paper was rated A-1+ by Standard and Poors and P-1 by Moody's.

+The Wells Fargo Advantage 100% Treasury Plus Funds was rated AAAm-G by Standard and Poors and Aaa by Moody's, as the fund invests in short-term obligations issued by the U.S. Treasury and also invests in repurchase agreements and other instruments collateralized or secured by U.S. Treasury obligations.
+The Goldman Sachs Treasury Investments was rated AAAm-G by Standard and Poors and by Moody's, as the portfolio is comprised of US Treasury securities only and the investment objective is to maximize current income consisent with preserving capital and maintaining daily liquity.
+The weighted average maturity of the underlying investments for both the Wells Fargo Advantage Treasury Plus Funds and the Goldman Sachs Treasury Investments are fifty seven days.
+The Wells Fargo 100% Treasury Plus Funds and the Goldman Sachs Treasury Investments were not participating in the U.S. Treasury Guarantee program for money market funds as of June 30, 2009.
 Treasury obligations have historically involved minimal risk of loss if held to maturity.
 However, fluctuations in market interest rates may cause the value of Treasury obligations in the Fund's portfolio to fluctuate.